Geometric Action Principle for Unification Yang-Mills, Gravity and matter fermions: Abstract

 \section{Abstract}

-A single geometric invariant fixes the relative normalization and structure of gravity, Yang--Mills theory, and fermion kinetic terms \emph{including ghost freedom in the gravitational sector} without tuning.
+A single geometric invariant fixes the relative normalization and structure of gravity, Yang--Mills theory, and fermion kinetic terms.
+The restricted invariant basis contains known linearized ghost-free quadratic gravitational sectors with propagating torsion.
 Our results establish a minimal geometric route to unification that does not rely on extra dimensions or symmetry breaking by hand.
-Unlike previous gauge--gravity constructions, the relative normalizations and ghost freedom emerge from a single Clifford--algebraic invariant, without explicit symmetry breaking.
+Unlike previous gauge--gravity constructions, the relative normalizations and ghost freedom emerge from a single Clifford--algebraic invariant.